IceWizard7/frostbyte-cpu/README.md

 ### `templates/`

-HTML Templates for the Simulator.
+Contains HTML Templates for the Simulator.

 ### `app.py`